-Transfer: UC; CSU Gen. Ed.
+LMC Degree: GE: Social and Behavioral Sciences: DA Transfer: UC; CSU Gen. Ed.
 Area D6; IGETC Area 4F An introduction to the early history of America as a developmental, trans-hemispheric emergence of diverse peoples and cultures globally situated.
 Students will consider the gradually evolving "First New Nation" status of the U.S., attending to patterns, periods and topical themes prominent in its "nationalizing" experience as conditioned by regional and international realities.
+Partially fulfills the CSU American Institutional/Ideals requirement.
 SC

-0081 MTWTH 8:00-10:05am CC1-114 6/17-7/25
+0081 MTWTH 8:00-10:05am CO-103 6/16-7/24

-9502 MTWTH 12:30-3:50pm BRT-4 6/17-7/11
+9502 MTWTH 12:30-3:50pm BRT-4 6/16-7/10